Hyper-Local Market Report Template: The Agent’s Guide to Local Authority

 • Call to value: invite the reader to request a hyper-local valuation for their address.

 Make the report live on your site first, then distribute it out.
 Your site is the archive.
 Social is the trailer.
 Email and mail are the delivery trucks.
-That is why your IDX Real Estate Websites should house a clean report library that is easy to browse by neighborhood.
+That is why your IDX real estate website should house a clean report library that is easy to browse by neighborhood.

 Write headlines that sound like a local briefing, not a headline from a national outlet.
 Your reader wants to know why their neighborhood is behaving differently than the city average.